Maggie Valley, North Carolina

 Two twin beds & trundles

-A flexible bunk room, perfect for kids or extra guests
+A flexible bunk room, perfect for children or extra guests

 FULL BATH